 If you have no desire to pinpoint a particular theme, donâ€™t be afraid to mix heavy and light fabrics in the same room.
 It can be done and it can look wonderful, so break out and get creative.

-To get balance, rather than confusion in the room, try not to exceed more than three patterns: a large-scale (to serve as a focal point), a medium-scale, and a small scale.
+To get balance, rather than confusion in the room, try not to exceed more than three patterns: a large-scale, a medium-scale and a small scale.
 To simplify it: (1) start with a large pattern, (2) pick a second pattern similar in color, yet half the size of the first, and (3) finish off with a solid color pulled from either one of the first two.
-However, if youâ€™re feeling brave, scrap the solid and incorporate another fabric with a minuscule pattern.
+However, if youâ€™re feeling brave, scrap the solid and incorporate another fabric with a miniscule pattern.

+Keep in mind that patterns, just like texture and color, can create a mood.
+To add energy to the space, use large, bold patterns.
+To calm, stick with small and pale patterns.
 For best results, try to avoid putting all patterned pieces in one part of the room.
 Be sure to scatter solids and patterns throughout the room in order to retain the balance.

-In the midst of coordinating your fabrics, be sure to have fun!
-It will all come together if you just let your creativity flow.
+In the midst of coordinating your fabrics, be sure to have fun.
+Itâ€™ll all come together if you just let your creativity flow.
 At our Cutting Corners location in Dallas, Tx , we'll be happy to help you find designer fabrics for great prices!